-Registration for Fall Electives will open August 8th for AQD committed students and August 9th for open enrollment (AoS 0, 10 & 13).
+Registration for Spring Electives will open February 27th for AQD committed students and February 28th for open enrollment (AoS 0, 10 & 13).
 Check your email for opening times that will begin at 1300 on these days.

 Each academic year the Electives Program offers approximately 120 courses designed and taught by Naval War College professors and adjunct professors from M.I.T, the Fletcher School, and elsewhere.
 An extensive Electives Program expands both the breadth and depth of the College’s educational offerings by providing opportunities to explore subjects not included in the core curriculum or to investigate in greater detail specific elements of that curriculum.
 All U.S. students shall enroll in one elective each trimester in order to receive JPME credit and the Master of Arts degree.
 International officers may take an unclassified elective on an ungraded basis and are encouraged to do so each trimester.